 This individuality can be anything; you might be a good orator and people get impressed by your way of talking; the dresses you wear might reflect your own sense of fashion and are not dictated by others.

-It’s not about dressing up or carrying accessories because they are considered as good; it’s about using them to define your nature, to compliment your character and not the otherwise.
+It’s not about dressing up or carrying accessories because they are considered as good; it’s about using them to define your nature, to compliment your character and not otherwise.

 These will make people remember you and people will find you interesting.